List of former Universal Studios Florida attractions: Universal 360: A Cinesphere Spectacular

 Universal 360: A Cinesphere Spectacular was a nighttime show attraction located at Universal Studios Florida.
 It featured famous scenes from Universal Pictures' films projected onto four large inflated domes in the middle of a lagoon, while various fireworks, flame effects, lasers, lights and water effects are set off.
 The show generally took place at the hour of the park's closing.
-The show opened at the park on July 1, 2006, replacing Dynamite Nights Stunt Spectacular, and was removed in September 2011.
+The show opened at the park on July 1, 2006, replacing Dynamite Nights Stunt Spectacular, and was removed on September 9, 2011.
 It was replaced by Universal’s Cinematic Spectacular: 100 Years of Movie Memories on May 8, 2012.

 Universal's Cinematic Spectacular: 100 Years of Movie Memories

 Universal's Cinematic Spectacular: 100 Years of Movie Memories was a lagoon show at Universal Studios Florida.
 The attraction replaced Universal 360: A Cinesphere Spectacular in the park's center Lagoon.
 It featured famous scenes from Universal Pictures films projected onto large waterfall screens mixed with fountains and pyrotechnics.
 The show was narrated by actor Morgan Freeman, and was part of the 100th anniversary celebrations for Universal Studios throughout 2012.
 It opened on May 8, 2012.
 The music for the "spectacular" was a combination of scores from different films, with some original pieces composed by Brian Tyler, who also adapted Jerry Goldsmith's Universal Pictures fanfare for the studio's current logo and composed the "Universal Centennial Fanfare" that was also based on Goldsmith's fanfare.
 The closure of the show was announced on October 10, 2017.
-Universal stated that the show will be replaced with a new night show named Universal Orlando’s Cinematic Celebration, which opened in Summer 2018.
+Universal stated that the show would be replaced with a new night show named Universal Orlando’s Cinematic Celebration, which opened in opened on July 16, 2018, and closed on March 9, 2023, and it was replaced by a new show, Cinesational – A Symphonic Spectacular, which opened on June 14, 2024.

 Events

 A Celebration of Harry Potter

-A Celebration of Harry Potter was an annual three-day weekend event held on the last weekend of January at both Universal Studios Florida and Islands of Adventure theme parks at the Universal Orlando Resort.
-The event was a celebration of the fandom of the Harry Potter books authored by J. K. Rowling and the Wizarding World franchise (including the Harry Potter film series and Fantastic Beasts film series), in a collaboration between Universal Parks & Resorts, Warner Bros.
+A Celebration of Harry Potter was an annual three-day weekend event held on the last weekend of January at both Universal Studios Florida and Universal Islands of Adventure theme parks at the Universal Orlando Resort.
+The event was a celebration of the fandom of the Harry Potter books authored by J. K. Rowling and the Wizarding World franchise (including the Harry Potter film series and Fantastic Beasts film series), in a collaboration between Universal Destinations & Experiences, Warner Bros.
 Entertainment and Scholastic.